chakri2007/IITI_SOC/README.md

 _**Mentor 2**:  [@pohrselvan](https://github.com/pohrselvan)_

+# Introduction
+This project presents a dual-drone simulation framework for autonomous coverage and irrigation tasks in agricultural fields.
+Using ROS 2 and PX4 in a Gazebo environment, both drones are designed to collaboratively perform geotagging and irrigation based on predefined severity scores.
+The drones monitor their own battery and water levels, and dynamically return to the base station for recharging or refilling as needed.
+A shared coordination and queue-based logic allows seamless task handovers and ensures minimal downtime.
+By implementing intelligent task allocation, role switching, and time-efficiency strategies, the system minimizes total mission duration while maintaining full coverage and effective irrigation.
+The framework demonstrates how coordinated swarm behavior between just two drones can significantly improve operational efficiency in precision agriculture applications.

 # Command Sequence for Irrigation Simulation

 The following terminal commands are required to run the full dual-drone simulation for coverage-based irrigation.
 These steps assume that all prior setup (PX4 SITL, ROS 2 environment, workspace build, dependencies, and Micro XRCE-DDS installation) has been fully completed.